JonHMChan/flask-app-1/README.md

 # Flask App 1: Pokedex Front End
 For this exercise, you'll be creating a Pokedex that displays all of the original 151 Pokemon and detail pages for each Pokemon.
-This repository is also live at https://sleepy-earth-06238.herokuapp.com/ if you would like to see how it works.
+The application is also live at https://sleepy-earth-06238.herokuapp.com/ if you would like to see how it works.

 ![Pokedex Homepage](https://raw.githubusercontent.com/JonHMChan/flask-app-1/master/static/img/preview.png)